Using donor sperm

 For some people, sperm donation is the only way to have a baby.
-There are a few different routes you can take when using donor sperm, from known donors to sperm banks.
-Here we’ll explore who may need donor sperm, how donors are approved and where to find donor sperm.
+There are a few different routes you may take when using donor sperm.
+Here we’ll explore where to find donor sperm and how donors are approved.

 How are donors approved?